JoyyTj/CNN_FUN/fast-style-transfer/READ.md

 # Description
 This is a simple implemention for [fast-neural-style-transfer](https://cs.stanford.edu/people/jcjohns/eccv16/).
-The author has also provide the source code in [their GitHub](https://github.com/jcjohnson/fast-neural-style).
+The author has also provided the source code in [his GitHub](https://github.com/jcjohnson/fast-neural-style).